 Summary and outcome

 The General Court of the EU recognised that the European Commission’s Research Executive Agency (REA) had failed to properly assess a number of access to information requests filed by digital rights activist and a member of the European Parliament Patrick Breyer.
-He was requesting access to documents related to the EU-funded iBorderCtrl, a research project aiming to develop a “video lie detector” based on “artificial intelligence” to be used on people travelling to the EU and to detect whether people are lying when answering questions.
+Mr. Breyer requested for access to documents related to the EU-funded iBorderCtrl, a research project aiming to develop a “video lie detector” based on “artificial intelligence” to be used on people travelling to the EU and to detect whether people were lying when answering questions.
 The REA had denied access to the information on grounds that the disclosure would have undermined the protection of the commercial interests of the consortium of companies developing the technology for the project.

 The General Court ruled that the harm to the commercial interests of the consortium members outweighed the public interest in having such information disclosed as the requested documents related to the early stages of the research project.
 The Court arguably ruled that the public interest to the disclosure of information existed only once the innovations and research had been completed.